2018 Tax Deductions, Exemptions and Credits for Seniors

 - Exemptions.
 Starting in 2018, taxpayers cannot claim personal or dependency exemptions.
 The IRS was given the discretion to leave the withholding income tax on wages unchanged for 2018.

 - State and local taxes.
-The new tax laws keep an itemized deduction for state and local income and property taxes, but starting in 2018, the total deductible amount is limited to $10,000.
-This new rule will more significantly impact property owners in high-tax states like New York and California.
+The new tax laws keep an itemized deduction for state and local income and property taxes, but starting in 2018, the total deductible amount is

 - Medical expenses.
 For the tax years 2017 and 2018, medical expenses that exceed 7.5 percent of adjusted gross income (AGI) are deductible for all taxpayers.
 For most taxpayers, the previous threshold for deducting medical expenses was 10 percent of AGI.
 Also, starting in 2019, there will no longer be a penalty for failing to obtain minimum health coverage per the individual mandate under the Affordable Care Act.